The-Taggart-Institute/container-essentials/6-security/6-2_capabilities.md

 ping -c 4 google.com
 ```

 Sad trombone.
 We can't!
 By removing `CAP_NET_RAW`, we've prevented the `ping` command from opening a raw socket.
-This might seem like small potatoes, but consider an attacker that _somehow_ gained code execution on the container. and now are looking to pivot from the container o the host.
+This might seem like small potatoes, but consider an attacker that _somehow_ gained code execution on the container. and now are looking to pivot from the container to the host.
 Ping is now unavailable to them!
 For what it's worth, neither is `nmap`, even if they manage to install it or gain access to it.
 It's not a perfect defense, but it demonstrates how even a single dropped capability makes he application environment that much more hostile to potential attackers.

 ## Capabilities in Production